 While there is no formal rule regarding how long a worker can remain on a contract, if you keep extending it or finding reasons to create a new contract, that could be a sign you could use them as part of your permanent staff.

 Even if the nature of their duties shifts a bit each time, repeatedly contracting with the same worker suggests you are relying on them.
 Once that happens, having them with you part of your permanent team is just good business sense.
+Take the extra step and secure their talent; hire them full time.

 All the reasons above could justify making a contractor part of your full-time as permanent staff.
 If you would like more guidance, the team at TorchLight Hire can help.
 Contact us today to discuss your questions with one of our experts.